acorg/light-matter/data/README.md

 one case here's what is happening. `5DTG` entered PDB and its sequence and structure are still in the PDB `ss.txt` file.
 But at some point PDB realized it was the same as `5HCU` or they renamed it to `5HCU` for some reason.
-As a result, there is only an entry in `pdb-structures-by-year.txt` for `5HCU`.
-So when we split `pdb-20160303-ss.txt.bz2` by year we drop `5HCU`.
+As a result, in `pdb-structures-by-year.txt` there is only a category (2016) for `5HCU`.
+So when we split `pdb-20160303-ss.txt.bz2` by year, `5HCU` is omitted (and a warning is printed by `../light/performance/bin/split-pdb-ss-by-category.py`).

 ## PDB by year, cumulatively